Model Training

 Parameters:

-• scheduler (CosineLRScheduler) – Learning rate scheduler object.
+• scheduler (LRSchedulerTypeUnion) – Learning rate scheduler object.

-• metric (Optional[Any]) – Metric object for e.g. ReduceLRonPlateau.
+• metric (Any) – Metric object for e.g. ReduceLRonPlateau.
 Default is None.

 on_train_epoch_end() None